lisp-mirror/clcon/doc/INSTALL.md

 If all is ok, you have clcon with SBCL (use Alt-. to find sources of SBCL objects) and quicklisp (use ql:quickload to load libraries)

-Repositories of clcon components (clcon, oduvanchik, budden-tools) are at c:\clcon\quicklisp\local-projects - feel free to send patches :)
+Repositories of clcon components (clcon, oduvanchik, budden-tools) are at c:\clcon\lp - feel free to send patches :)

-Linux:
+Linux: DIDN'T TEST LAST VERSION OF THIS INSTRUCTIONS!
 -----------

 ### Prerequisites